TickTick Alternatives

 By Subrupt EditorialPublished Reviewed

 TickTick has built one of the most feature-dense task managers without crossing into bloat.
-Premium adds calendar view (with subscription support), custom themes, the Pomodoro timer, habit tracker, and unlimited lists.
-The annual price at 35.99 is among the cheapest among task managers, and Premium covers iOS, Android, web, and desktop apps without per-platform restrictions.
+Premium adds calendar view with subscription support, custom themes, a Pomodoro timer, a habit tracker, and unlimited lists.
+The annual price lands among the cheapest in the category, and Premium covers iOS, Android, web, Mac, Windows, and Linux without per-platform restrictions.

 Affiliate disclosure: Subrupt earns a commission when you switch to a service through our recommendation links.
 This never changes the price you pay.
 We only recommend services where there's a real cost or feature advantage for you, and our picks are based on the data on this page, not on which programs pay the most.